Alii-Mir/Deep-Signature-Verification/README.md

 ## Dataset:

-Please download the data from my Google Drive [contact me](mohammadalimir110@gmail.com).
+To access the data, please [contact me](mohammadalimir110@gmail.com).
 The data came from Kaggle, but it was poorly organized (There was leakage.)
 The dataset I have provided has addressed the issues.
 Pairs of forged-genuine and genuine-genuine are available in the csv files.
 After downloading the data, please place the folder next to the "siamese-net" folder.

 The figure below shows the structure of data.